vivekkodu/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 Temporary files when using reST
 ```````````````````````````````

-Unlike other formats, Robot Framework does not parse reST files
+Depending on the type of test case used, different method is followed
+to parse the reST file.In case it contains reST format test cases,
-directly.
-Instead, docutils is used to automatically transform reST
+docutils is used to automatically transform reST source files into
-source files into temporary HTML files that are subsequently read by
+temporary HTML files that are subsequently read by Robot.
-Robot.
 These temporary files are removed immediately after being
 read.
 This HTML file generation and cleanup is handled internally by
 Robot Framework, it does not require the user to directly invoke
 docutils tools.
+For the simple robot testcases, docutils is used to create
+a doctree, from which test cases are separated out in a temporary file,
+which is removed after the test cases have been run by robot.

 Generating HTML files based on reST files every time tests are run obviously
 adds some overhead.
 If this is a problem, it can be a good idea to convert